 What are the Risks of Beta HCG Test?

 As it is a simple blood test, the risk involved is minimal.
 There may be slight bruising at the needle insertion site but that goes away on its own.

 In very rare cases the blood test may cause

 - Excessive bleeding.
-If you have bleeding disorder or take blood thinning medicines, then there may be chances of bleeding from the needle insertion.
+If you have a bleeding disorder or take blood-thinning medicines, then there may be chances of bleeding from the needle insertion.

-- Accumulation of blood under the skin called as hematoma.
+- Accumulation of blood under the skin called as a hematoma.

 After receiving your lab report, you can fix an appointment with your doctor to discuss the report.

 The table below shows the normal HCG level range